 Introduction to Types of Networking Protocols

 A Network Protocol is a group of rules accompanied by the network.
 Network protocols will be formalized requirements and plans composed of rules, procedures, and types that describe communication among a couple of devices over the network.
-The protocol can be described as an approach to rules that enable a couple of entities of a communication program to transfer information through any type of variety of a physical medium.
-The protocol identifies the rules, syntax, semantics as well as, synchronization of communication as well as, feasible error managing methods.
+The protocol can be described as an approach to practices that enable a couple of entities of a communication program to transfer information through various physical mediums.
+The protocol identifies the rules, syntax, semantics, and synchronization of communication and feasible error managing methods.
 In this article, we will discuss the different types of networking protocols.

 Different Types of Networking Protocols

 - This stands for Hypertext Transfer Protocol or Hypertext Transfer Protocol (secure).
-The secure version is encrypted, meaning that we are going to encrypt all the data as we send it from the client to the server.
+The secure version is encrypted, meaning that we will encrypt all the data as we send it from the client to the server.